jbukuts/infra/README.md

        - Copy key file
     - Passwordless sudo for my user
 2. Building RAID arrays
+    - I've written two roles for this.
+One using `zfs` and the other `mdadm`.

     - The arrays aren't too complicated and are built via `mdadm`.
 No fancy caching or additional parity.
     - They can be specified via some variables as to which drives are in what arrays, their mount points, and RAID level.
        - more in depth explanation [here]()